 What do residents want and expect?
-You can answer that question by walking into your local L.A.
-Fitness, Bally's, 24-Hour Fitness, or other major fitness center that has been effective in marketing to your demographic.
-Here's what you'll find:
+You can answer that question by walking into your a major fitness center in your area that has been effective in marketing to your demographic.
+Here are some examples:

 Managers should also bear liability issues in mind: While dedicated weightlifters and bodybuilders much prefer a wide selection of free weights, this can also present more liability to the association than Nautilus-style weight machines.

-Your L.A.
-Fitness Center down the block is very good at filling a class with 30 or 40 fitness enthusiasts, but that can be a turn-off to the shy or out-of-shape.
+Your big gym down the block is very good at filling a class with 30 or 40 fitness enthusiasts, but that can be a turn-off to the shy or out-of-shape.

 Your community association could contract with a trainer for next to no money (the trainer handles collecting his or her own fees, or you could do it via a sign-in sheet at the front desk).